Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Examples

 with $T':=T/\left\langle t_{(a,0)}\right\rangle$ and $\widetilde{\mathcal{G}_1}'=\widetilde{\mathcal{G}_1}/\left\langle t_{(a,0)},t_{(0,a)}\right\rangle$.
 We have $\widetilde{\mathcal{G}_1}'\simeq I\times C_2^3\times \left\langle s_0'\right\rangle$, with $s_0'$ which exchanges the two factors of $T'^2$; then $f$ provides a bimeromorphism:

 where $S'$ is the Kummer surface obtained from $T'$ and $S$ the Kummer surface obtained from $T$.
-We conclude as usual with Proposition \ref{bimero}. \item[(v)] The method is very similar to (iv).
-The next bimeromorphism will be obtained as before via $f$ and a quotient torus $T'$ with an isomorphism:
+We conclude as usual with Proposition \ref{bimero}. \item[(v)] This case is very similar to (iv).
+The next bimeromorphism is obtained as before via $f$ and a quotient torus $T'$ with an isomorphism:

 So we directly provide $T'$, $\widetilde{\mathcal{G}_1}'$ and $\widetilde{\mathcal{G}_2}$.
 We assume that $T=E\times E$ with $E=\C/\left\langle 1,x\right\rangle$ an elliptic curve.
 Then we consider $\widetilde{\mathcal{G}_2}=\left\langle (s_2,s_2),I,s_0,t_{(\frac{x}{2},\frac{x}{2},\frac{x}{2},\frac{x}{2})}\right\rangle$ and